freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/sorting-algorithms-cocktail-sort.md

 # --description--

-The cocktail shaker sort is an improvement on the Bubble Sort.
-The improvement is basically that values "bubble" both directions through the array, because on each iteration the cocktail shaker sort bubble sorts once forwards and once backwards.
+The [cocktail shaker](https://rosettacode.org/wiki/Sorting_algorithms/Cocktail_sort) sort is an improvement on the Bubble Sort.
+While the data is an `array` of numbers, cocktail sorting them run from both sides from the array.
+The **firstSide** starts at `arr[0]` and the **secondSide** starts `arr[arr.length - 1]`.

+Cocktail sorting checks if the element `arr[0]` of the **firstSide** is bigger than the one following it, then it swaps their positions, a similar process happens to the **secondSide** it's checking whether the element `arr[arr.length - 1]` is smaller than the one behind it, then swaps their positions.
+This process is iterated until you get your cocktail sorted array.

 # --instructions--